Wingate, Indiana: History

-Wingate was platted as Pleasant Hill by Christian Bever in 1832.
-In the late 1890s and early 1900s the town's name was briefly changed to "Whitlock" on the map.
-While the town's name was originally changed from Pleasant Hill to avoid confusion with another town called Pleasant Hill on the rail line, the name was changed from Wingate to Whitlock to appease the discontent of John C Wingate's political adversaries.
-The town was eventually renamed the town in honor of prominent townsperson John C. Wingate.
+Wingate was originally platted as Pleasant Hill by Christian Bever in 1832.
+In the late 1890s and early 1900s, the town's name was briefly changed to "Whitlock" on maps.
+The original name was changed from Pleasant Hill to avoid confusion with another town of the same name located along the rail line.
+Later, the name Wingate was temporarily changed to Whitlock to appease the political adversaries of John C. Wingate.
+The town was eventually renamed in honor of prominent local figure, John C. Wingate.

 Sports heritage

-Signage on the north and south ends of town (shown right) along Indiana State Road 25 boast that, following the first Indiana State Basketball Championships that were held in 1911, the Wingate team was the first to win back-to-back championships in 1913 and 1914.
-The same sign also mentions that Wingate produced four Indiana Basketball Hall of Fame inductees—Homer Stonebraker, Jesse Wood, Lee Thorn and Alonzo Goldsberry—and two football hall of famers.
+Signage at the north and south entrances of the town (shown right) along Indiana State Road 25 proudly states that after the first Indiana State Basketball Championships were held in 1911, the Wingate team became the first to win back-to-back championships in 1913 and 1914.
+The sign also mentions that Wingate produced four Indiana Basketball Hall of Fame inductees—Homer Stonebraker, Jesse Wood, Lee Thorn and Alonzo Goldsberry—and two football hall of famers.
 The Basketball Hall of Fame inducted a fifth player, Forest Crane, in 2013.
-Wingate was the site of the first electric basketball scoreboard; it was invented in 1935 by two local men, Lee Haxton and Roy Meharry.
+Wingate was also the site of the first electric basketball scoreboard, invented in 1935 by two local men, Lee Haxton and Roy Meharry.